solarsnake/coveralls-demo-ruby/README.md

 vi config.yml
 ```

 That's if you want to create a new file in the `vi` editor, via the command line.
-In m ost cases, you can simply create a folder and file by the same names in your IDE.
+In most cases, you can simply create a folder and file by the same names in your IDE.
 Your choice.

 Then end result should just be that you have a new folder, and a new file living in that folder, sitting in the root directory of your project: